TreeBASE/treebase/BUILDING.md

 TreeBASE web application.
 Specifically, this includes:

-- The key subprojects from the [treebase](https://github.com/TreeBASE/treebase) code repository, i.e. the object-relational mappings implemented in `treebase-core` and the web application proper, i.e. `treebase-web`, both bundled into a WAR archive for the Tomcat servlet container.
+- The key subprojects from the [treebase](https://github.com/TreeBASE/treebase) code repository, i.e. the object-relational mappings implemented in [treebase-core](treebase-core) and the web application proper, i.e. [treebase-web](treebase-web), both bundled into a WAR archive for the Tomcat servlet container.
 - The `PhyloWidget` applet for tree viewing and editing.

 In addition, the headless mesquite library packaged as `mesquite-2.01.tb.jar` is made available,